ChiLiubio/microeco/README.md

 # microeco
-An R package for ecological analysis of microbial communities
+An R package for data analysis in microbial community ecology

 ## Background
 In microbial community ecology, with the development of the high-throughput sequencing techniques,